F1248/OpenCore-Legacy-Patcher/docs/ICNS.md

 # Custom Mac Boot Picker icons

-Custom boot picker icons are much more complicated on Legacy Macs.
+Custom Boot Picker icons are much more complicated on Legacy Macs.
 On late 2013+ Macs, the [Custom OpenCore icons](#custom-opencore-icons) method will work just fine.
 However, on many 2012 and older Macs, the icons generated will be incompatible with the firmware.

 To generate legacy icons, you'll need the following: